aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fileformattype/_index.md

 ```

 Represents a OTP file.

+**Remarks**

 The file format is not supported.
 Only for detecting file type.

 ### OTS {#OTS}
 ```